MicrosoftDocs/power-platform/power-platform/admin/duplicate-detection-rules-solutions.md

     1. Select your environment where you imported the solution, and select **Settings** > **Data management** > **Duplicate detection rules**.

-    1. You will see your rule in unpublished state.
+    1. You'll see your rule in unpublished state.
 Open the rule definition to verify if it contains all the configurations and conditions that you defined earlier.
 Publish the rule to use it.

 ## Add or delete existing rule conditions using solution